cllghn/ais/README.md

 This repo is just a collection of my Python scrips written to work with AIS data.

+Each can be loaded into Python directly from GitHub using the code below:

 ```python
 import requests
 def githubimport(user, repo, module):